eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/component.md

 ## Category Card in AdvancedUI
 This will replace the category cards in the `toolControlBar`.

-The React component Props `image`, `label`, `isActive`, `onClick`, `tool` has be handled for this customization.
+The React component will receive the following props: `image`, `label`, `isActive`, `tool` and `onClick`.
 Since these components are all part of a theme context you can use the `theme` props like you would use it in any themable `styled-components`.

 ```jsx
 const CardStyles = styled.button`